blckwhttt/Twine/README.md

 - **Lucide Icons** — Crisp visual language.

 ## 🚀 Open Source & Context
 This repository contains the **client-side code**.
-While our Backend (NestJS) is currently private (it's a bit shy), everything here is open for inspection.
+While our Backend is currently private (it's a bit shy), everything here is open for inspection.

 We are building this for production, focusing on security, scalability, and — most importantly — a user experience that respects your time and hardware.